 A petitioner who cannot afford to pay the fee must file in the Court a written motion for "in forma pauperis" (“IFP”) status.
 See

 24. The motion must be filed within 14 days of filing the petition for review.
 See

-The motion to proceed in forma pauperis must include the Court's
+The motion to proceed in forma pauperis must include (1) the

 T-1080 motion information statement (see

-Motions), a statement explaining the merit of the appeal, and Financial Affidavit
+statement explaining the merit of the appeal, and (3) a completed

 A motion for IFP status must include a statement that identifies each issue to be raised on appeal and with respect to each issue, the facts and reasons that demonstrate the issue’s merit.
 If the appellant fails to file the statement or if the Court determines the appeal is frivolous, the appeal may be dismissed.

 If the appeal is dismissed or denied, the docket fee will not be refunded to appellant.

 and Instructions | How to appeal a case in